-Pro Tools is one of the most popular DAWs available and the Ultimate version unlocks the configuration and routing settings required for higher order ambisonics.
-If you don’t already have Pro Tools Ultimate, you can download a free 30-day trial version from Avid’s website.
+Pro Tools is one of the most popular DAWs available.
+Avid recently updated their product line to include two versions, Studio and Ultimate that unlock the configuration and routing settings required for higher order ambisonics.
+You can learn more about the different Pro Tools software options on Avid’s website and if you don’t already have Pro Tools, you can download a free 30-day trial version.

-When using Spatial Mic with Pro Tools Ultimate, you will want to setup the hardware as shown in the steps below.
-Unless your configuration changes you won’t have to do this every time you use Pro Tools Ultimate.
+When using Spatial Mic USB with Pro Tools, you will want to setup the hardware as shown in the steps below.
+Unless your configuration changes you won’t have to do this every time you use Pro Tools.

 If you are using Windows 10, be sure you have downloaded and installed the ASIO4ALL audio driver before continuing.

 You will also need to download and install the Spatial Mic Converter Plugin:

 Launch Pro Tools.

 Step 1: Go to Setup > Playback Engine & set this to ASIO4ALL.